spenserlee/oled_aegis/README.md

 * **startupEnabled**: Set to `1` to run at Windows startup, `0` to disable (default: 0)
 * **debugMode**: Set to `1` to enable debug logging to `%APPDATA%\OLED_Aegis\oled_aegis_debug.log`, `0` to disable (default: 0). **Note:** only for troubleshooting issues.
 * **perMonitorInputDetection**: Set to `1` to track input separately for each monitor (default: 0).
 When enabled, each monitor has its own idle timer based on mouse cursor position and focused window location.
 This allows the screen saver to activate on unused monitors while you continue working on others.
+* **perMonitorMediaDetection**: Set to `1` to detect media playback per monitor instead of globally (default: 1).
+Only blocks the screen saver on the monitor where media is actually playing, so playback on a non-OLED display won't keep the OLED awake.
+* **blockOnMutedMedia**: Set to `1` to block the screen saver even when media is muted or inaudible, e.g. muted video or OBS replay buffer (default: 0).
+When off, only audible media prevents the screen saver.
 * **monitorEnabled_\<device\>**: Set to `1` to enable screen saver on the specified monitor, `0` to disable (default: 1 for all).

 ## Usage